 Succulents enjoy full sun, they will thrive in pots, terrariums and in your garden but can also be planted indoors.
 Be sure to keep them on a sunny windowsill or well-lit room and check the plant label for ideal growing conditions.

 In terms of a vessel, succulents will thrive in just about anything!
 Make sure the vessel has good drainage, enough room for roots to grow, and opt for a speciality potting mix, often sold as succulent and cacti mix.
 Don’t stop at pots check out this story on how to grow them in old frames, shells, bowls and other fun spots.

 Succulents require very little attention and thrive on neglect.
 If they're outside they won’t need any special care, rain water is enough to keep them happy.
 If you have them indoors water every 2-4 weeks.

 If your succulent is starting to shrivel and the leaves start to puker (starting at the bottom of the plant) this is a sign of dehydration.

 On the other hand, it can be difficult to determine when a plant gets too much water.
 An overwatered succulent will look “mushy” and the base of the plant will start to blacken.

-If you are noticing large gaps on the stem in between the leaves this means that your succulent isn’t getting enough light.
+If you're noticing large gaps on the stem in between the leaves this means your succulent isn’t getting enough light.
 Move it to a sunnier position.

-On the other hand, most succulents can handle direct sunlight but if they become discoloured and their leaves turn red or purple this generally means that they have been exposed to too much sun and are sunburnt.
-Move your succulent to well-lit area that doesn’t have as much direct sun but unfortunately there is no way to salvage these leaves so you’ll need to prune them off.
+On the other hand, most succulents can handle direct sunlight but if they become discoloured and their leaves turn red or purple this generally means they've been exposed to too much sun and are sunburnt.
+Move your succulent to well-lit area that doesn’t have as much direct sun.
+Unfortunately there's no way to salvage these leaves so you’ll need to prune them off.